AdaCore/gnatstudio/docs/users_guide/vcs.rst

   * :guilabel:`Show all status`

-    Don't exclude any file from the list.
+    Do not exclude any file from the list.

   * :guilabel:`Hide all status`
     Remove all files from the list.